 The Federal Government of Canada currently has two programs, which can help students finance their post-secondary education.
 The Canada Student Loan Program (CSLP) offers educational loans and the Canadian Student Grants Program (CSGP) offers grants to financially struggling students (check out this article for a more detailed look).

 Students in Canada may be eligible for a subsidized student loan with the Canada Student Loans Program.
-Students can apply for a school loan using this program, despite whether they’re a full time or part-time student.
+Students can apply for a school loan using this program, despite whether they’re full-time or part-time students.
 As long as they meet the customary and necessary requirements for financial help, they could be entitled to receive up to half of the total cost of their tuition in federal loans.
 The government of Canada will pay the interest accumulated on the loan until graduation.
 Once students graduate, they’re expected to pay back the original loan amount, with added interest to the government.
 In addition, payments aren’t required until six months after the program ends, which is meant to provide graduates with time to find a job in order to pay back the outstanding balance.

 Applying for a grant from the Canadian Government is similar to the application process for the Canada Student Loan Program.
 Request for a federal grant and prove you are in need of financial assistance.
 If you qualify, you’ll hopefully be accepted to receive grant money to help you pay for your degree.
 However, unlike the loan program, you do not have to repay the grant back to the government after graduation.
 There are also grants given to people who fall within specific categories, such as single parents attending school, students with disabilities and dependents, and women in certain fields of doctoral studies.